ev3dev/ev3dev.github.io/docs/programming-languages.md

 Python is a high-level, general-purpose, interpreted scripting language.
 It is great for beginners, while also powerful for experienced coders.If you are new to programming and unsure which language to choose, Python is a great choice!
+There is a nice overview of the library features by @ndward at http://ev3python.com.

 **Warning!** There is another Python library named `python-ev3` created by
 @topikachu which is _not_ the same as this one.
 When searching for documentation